Config Reference

 These are auto-registered — you don't define them:

-_users— email, name, password (hidden), role_media— filename, mimeType, size, width, height, alt, url
+_user— email, name, role_image— filename, mimeType, size, width, height, alt, url_video— filename, mimeType, size, width, height, url_file— filename, mimeType, size, url

 entity()